Planck 2013 results. I. Overview of products and scientific results: Introduction

 The situation for CMB polarization, whose amplitude is typically 4\,\% of intensity, is less mature.
-At present \Planck's sensitivity to the CMB polarization power spectrum at low multipoles ($\ell < 20$) is significantly limited by residual systematics that are of a different nature than those of temperature because polarization measurement with \Planck\ requires differencing between detector pairs.
-Furthermore, the component separation problem is different, on the one hand simpler because only three polarized foregrounds have been identified so far (diffuse synchrotron emission, thermal dust emission, and radio sources), on the other hand more complicated because the foregrounds are more highly polarized than the CMB, and therefore more dominant over a larger fraction of the sky.
-Moreover, no external templates of the polarized foregrounds exist.
-These factors are currently restricting \Planck's ability to meet its most ambitious goals, e.g., to measure or set stringent upper limits on cosmological B-mode amplitudes.
+At present, \Planck's sensitivity to the CMB polarization power spectrum at low multipoles ($\ell < 20$) is significantly limited by residual systematics.
+These are of a different nature than those of temperature because polarization measurement with \Planck\ requires differencing between detector pairs.
+Furthermore, the component separation problem is different, on the one hand simpler because only three polarized foregrounds have been identified so far (diffuse synchrotron and thermal dust emission, and radio sources), on the other hand more complicated because the diffuse foregrounds are more highly polarized than the CMB, and therefore more dominant over a larger fraction of the sky.
+Moreover, no external templates exist for the polarized foregrounds.
+These factors are currently restricting \Planck's ability to meet its most ambitious goals, e.g., to measure or set stringent upper limits on cosmological $B$-mode amplitudes.
 Although this situation is being improved at the present time, the possibility remains that these effects will be the final limitation for cosmology using the polarized \Planck\ data.
-The situation is much better at high multipoles where the polarization data are already close to being limited by the intrinsic detector noise.
+The situation is much better at high multipoles, where the polarization data are already close to being limited by intrinsic detector noise.